-If your iPhone isn't compatible with iOS 8 - that is, if it's an iPhone 4 or older - you'll be able to perform a full restore of your iPhone to unlock it.
+If your iPhone isn't compatible with a sufficiently recent version of iOS - that is, if it's an iPhone 4 or older - you'll be able to perform a full restore of your iPhone to unlock it.
 Don't forget to back up your data first, though.

 Giffgaff has a handy tool that helps you figure out how to unlock your Apple iPhone from its network, which you'll find here.